stephenbaidu/exrails/README.md

 rake uix:g component order    # _uix/src/app/components/orders
 ```

-There are several tasks in the uix.rake will help simplify the generation of ui components
+There are several tasks in `uix.rake` that will help simplify the generation of views for the angular app

 Because a defualt user was created from the `rake app:setup` task, login with `admin@exrails.com` and `admin123` as username and password respectively

-### This is still work in progress, but production ready.

 # License